KalynaEnergy/minverter.org/_posts/2023-09-08-building-a-board.md

 categories:
 ---

 It'll be hard to do anything without the capability of making useful schematics and board layouts.
 I'm using [Fusion 360](https://www.autodesk.ca/en/products/fusion-360/overview), a reasonbly nice commercial CAD system, the electronics part of which grew out of Eagle.
 It's been awhile, and they are constantly updating and changing things, so I figured I'd go through a [tutorial](https://www.youtube.com/playlist?list=PLmA_xUT-8UlL80Xm8Gxz98YNum3I9GInr) while working up a simple board.
-I picked building a half bridge driver board for the [Nexperia GAN190-650FBE](https://assets.nexperia.com/documents/data-sheet/GAN190-650FBE.pdf) GaN transistor, because these are new and interesting devices for which dev boards are not available.
+I picked building a half bridge driver board for the [Nexperia GAN190-650FBE](https://assets.nexperia.com/documents/data-sheet/GAN190-650FBE.pdf) GaN transistor, because these are new and interesting devices for which dev boards are not available. <!--more-->

 The bill of materials isn't too complicated.
 Here is what I'll need:
   * GAN190-650FBE (x2)